psyto/pulsar/README.md

 **Recommended Action Plan:**

 1.  **MVP Strict Scoping:** Prioritize the development of the **Basic MVP**, focusing on the x402 payment rail and a single high-value RWA risk metric.
+2.  **Web Frontend Deployment:** Utilize the implemented web frontend for customer demonstrations and stakeholder presentations, showcasing the RWA risk data gateway capabilities.
-2.  **Solana Grant Acquisition:** Actively apply for Solana Foundation grants and participate in DeFi/AI-focused hackathons to secure initial non-dilutive capital.
+3.  **Solana Grant Acquisition:** Actively apply for Solana Foundation grants and participate in DeFi/AI-focused hackathons to secure initial non-dilutive capital.
-3.  **B2B Pilot Program Launch:** Immediately initiate pilot programs with key Solana DeFi protocols (like Kamino or Drift) involved in RWA integration to validate the data service and gain initial traction.
+4.  **B2B Pilot Program Launch:** Immediately initiate pilot programs with key Solana DeFi protocols (like Kamino or Drift) involved in RWA integration to validate the data service and gain initial traction.